Legendary | Worth driving from anywhere

 At Bob’s Clam Hut, the aroma in the parking lot and at the outdoor picnic tables to the side of the sprawling clamatorium is car-culture bliss: hot oil bubbling in fry kettles that yield gorgeous tan whole-belly clams, pillowy scallops, buff shrimp, snowy-fleshed fish and chips, and some of the crustiest onion rings anywhere along the shore.

 Ambience at Bob’s isn’t what you’d call idyllic.
-The road is noisy, and directly across it is a cluster of factory outlet stores.
+The road is noisy, and directly across it is a cluster of factory outlet stores, but it doesn’t really matter because the food makes up for any lack of ambiance.
 One might argue that this is a truly authentic Maine setting, considering that outlet stores are as typical of the state’s lower coast as lobster piers.

 The method of ordering and getting food at Bob’s is the traditional Yankee clam hut ritual.
 Read the posted menu then place your order and pay in advance.
 If it is summer and you are outside in the bright sun, you will not see anything in the darkened interior, including the person taking your order, and it is all done so fast your eyes don’t adjust.
 No matter.
 The order-taker hands you a number, then you dawdle outside around the pick-up window (different from the order window) until your number is called over a loud speaker.
 Dine either from the dashboard of your car, indoors at utilitarian tables and counter, or at one of Bob’s blue-checked picnic tables.